aykutgk/tempus-cc-api/README.md

 ## TODO
 All of the backend req and res validations are missing.
-We should use swagger and automate many of these validations and have custom validations for (email, phone number, zipcode...) both at frontend and backend.
+We cloud use swagger and automate many of these validations and have custom validations for email, phone number, zipcode... both at frontend and backend.

 ## Dev Environment Setup